maxnth/LAREX_Docker/README.md

 Explanation of variables used above:
 * `<CONTAINER_NAME>` - Name of the Docker container e.g. larex
 * `<IMAGE_NAME>` - Name of the Docker image e.g. maxnth/larex
-* `<CUSTOM_CONFIG_FILE>` - Custom larex.config file (template is included in this repository).
+* `<CUSTOM_CONFIG_FILE>` - Custom larex.config file (a template is included in this repository).
 Changes to the larex.config will be effective after restarting the docker container (in case one is already running). **`bookpath` should not get changed in the larex.config but only via volumes!**
 * `<LAREX_BOOK_DIR>` - Directory in which the books are located on your local machine

 The container will be started by default after executing the `docker run` command.